kaust-rccl/ksl-docs/docs/source/systems/ibex/filesystem.rst

 ==============

 As an integral subsystem of a HPC cluster, Ibex cluster provides shared storage as parallel filesystems (PFS) which were architected for specific purposes.
 These filesystems are mounted on each login and compute node of the cluster and the data created on these mountpoints is accessible for any compute resource.
 For each users, there are directories created on these filesystems which act as entrypoint for every user to store data.
 Users must keep in mind that this is a shared resource for files related to their computational work and is not a general purpose storage.
-Please refer to :ref:`policies_storage` for a commentary about what is permitted and what is not on these filesystems.
+Please refer to :ref:`policies_ibex_storage` for a commentary about what is permitted and what is not on these filesystems.

 The following filesystems mounted on Ibex cluster are: